foundry-rs/book/src/tutorials/testing-eip712.md

 Traditionally, setting a user or contract allowance to transfer ERC-20 tokens from an owner's balance required the owner to submit an approval on-chain.
 As this proved to be poor UX, DAI introduced ERC-20 `permit` (later standardized as EIP-2612) allowing the owner to sign the approval _off-chain_ which the spender (or anyone else!) can submit on-chain prior to the `transferFrom`.

-This guide will cover testing this pattern in Solidity using Foundry.
+This guide will cover testing this pattern in Solidity using Foxar.

 ### Diving In